ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Methodology

 The list generator $G_L(\cdot;\theta,\phi)$ maps $I$ to $L$.
 This network consists of two key steps.
 In the first step, patches of interest are extracted.
 In the second step, the features of each object are predicted.

 The list generator divides each image into $n$ overlapping patches $p_i \in \mathbb{R}^{p_h\times p_w\times c}$ with a fixed stride.
 The patch size is chosen such that the biggest object of interest in the scene fits within.
 Overlapping the patches is crucial for a more precise location estimate.
-A scorer network $s_\phi$ then processes all patches in parallel.
+A convolutional score network $s_\phi$ then processes all patches in parallel.
 For each $p_i$, a score is returned that indicates the importance of the patch to be used for feature extraction.
 Due to the convolutional nature of $s_\phi$, neighboring patches get a similar score.
 To mitigate the issue of marking patches for the same object multiple times with a high score, non-maximum suppression (NMS) is applied.
-The $k$ patches of the highest interest are then extracted using an adapted differentiable top k algorithm \cite{cordonnier2021differentiable}.
+The $k$ patches of the highest interest are then extracted using an adapted differentiable top-k algorithm \cite{cordonnier2021differentiable}.
 Each of the top $k$ patches is then independently processed by a convolutional feature network $f_{\theta}$.
 A noise channel is incorporated in $f_{\theta}$.
 This ensures $D_L$ cannot exploit the fact that identical patches yield the same feature description.
 The feature network outputs one entry in the list for each patch.
 As the global position of the patch is unknown to the network, it can only determine the offset of the object relative to the patch's center.
 The extracted offset is clipped to the stride of the initial partition.
 Then, the final location prediction is achieved by adding the patch location and the extracted offset.

-Different from all other approaches presented in this work, our approach is independent of the image size.
+Unlike other approaches considered in this work, our list generator is fully convolutional with respect to the input image and is therefore not tied to a fixed image size.
 This allows us to train on small training images and generate lists for larger test images.
 The number of extracted patches $k$ is a hyperparameter that can be tuned according to the maximum expected number of objects within an image.